Discovery¶

 "capabilities": {

-"tools": {"listChanged": false},
+"tools": {"listChanged": true},

 }

-Agent Card¶
+Agent Metadata Card¶

-/.well-known/agent-card.json publishes the same identity in the
+/.well-known/agent-card.json publishes the same identity in a format that provides agent metadata for MCP-aware clients:

 {